INFO: Fluorescence vs Phosphorescence vs Iridescence Did You Know...

 The thickness or thinness of the medium, and the transparency or opacity of the pigments, more closely define how best the paint can be used, i.e. which techniques each paint lends itself to.
 If you are painting on fabric, you use these qualities to decide what type of paint you need for your project based on the technique you are doing, i.e., marbling - thin, screen printing - thick, rubber stamping - thin, block printing - thick, stenciling - thick, hand painting - medium, airbrushing - thin, etc. Transparent paints are best used on white or light colored fabrics, and opaque paints are best used on dark or black fabrics.

-What kind of pigment goes into the medium gives each type of paint certain visual characteristics.
+What kind of pigment goes into the medium of a paint gives each type of paint certain visual characteristics.
 This is where all the more confusing descriptions come in, like fluorescent, phosphorescent, metallic, pearlescent, iridescent, hi-light or interference.
 That is what we are going to define next, so that you can refine your choice of color and get what you need.

 Phosphorescent lightPhosphorescent example

 Phosphorescent - really truly glows in the dark!
 For trick-or-treating and Halloween props, Phosphorescent paint is the spookiest with its otherworldly glow, and also helps you see your little tykes and identify them from the other ones when they are racing ahead of you to the next house of treats.
 It is made from phosphors such as silver-activated zinc sulfide or, more recently strontium aluminate, and typically glows a pale green to greenish blue color.
 The mechanism for producing light is similar to that of fluorescent paint, but the emission of visible light persists for some time after it has been exposed to light.
 It is sort of "charged" by the light.
 Phosphorescent paints have a sustained glow, which lasts for some minutes or hours after exposure to light, but will eventually fade over time.
 This kind of paint used to look fairly colorless or very pale in the daylight.
 Our newer Glow Paint Tubes and Speedball's Night Glo silkscreen colors have pigment added that you can see in the daylight to make them more interesting, then when the lights go out, they glow from the phosphor pigments.
+So far, there is no such thing as a Phosphorescent dye.

 Fluorescent lightFluorescent tube